 Although we did stop at many of those lakes on impulse and visited some of them as part of our itinerary, we soon realised that not all New Zealand lakes are the same.
 They come in different shapes, sizes and colours.
 All of them will make you go “wow” but some of them will literally make your jaw drop and have you pick it up throughout your trip.

-So after seeing my fair share of lakes on New Zealand’s South Island, here are my favourite.
+So after seeing my fair share of lakes on New Zealand’s South Island, here are my top 5.

-My Top 5 Most Beautiful Lakes on New Zealand’s South Island
+Top 5 Most Beautiful Lakes on NZ’s South Island

 5. Lake Tasman

 Lake Tasman was really one of a kind.
 With its milky-white waters, barren rocky landscapes, and floating chunks of glacier, Lake Tasman was really in a class of its own.
 The lake is a proglacial lake recently formed by the retreat of the Tasman Glacier.
 Apparently the lake is still growing and is expected to grow to a maximum length of about 16 km within the next one or two decades.

 4. Lake Dunstan